Workflows Rules in Salesforce

 Step 7: After that, select Done on the screen that appears to preserve your current work.

-Step 8: At this point, click Activate to make the workflow rule active.
+Step 8: Click Activate to activate the workflow rule.

 Step 9: Go to the App launcher and search for the object for which you want to create the record